Health & Safety Policy for Flat Clearance Haringey

 Before any flat clearance or tenancy clear-out begins, a documented risk assessment is completed.
 This assessment evaluates manual handling demands, access constraints, potential for falling objects and specific contamination risks.
 Controls are applied using the hierarchy of risk control: elimination, substitution, engineering controls, administrative controls and personal protective equipment.
 We favour methods that reduce manual handling such as mechanical aids, dollies and two-person handling practices for heavy or awkward items.

-Workers wearing protective equipment while sorting waste for disposal Our operational controls for rubbish removal include strict segregation of materials, clear labelling of hazardous items and secure containment for liquids and sharp objects.
+A large pile of mixed household waste materials situated on a wooden floor in an indoor space.
+The heap includes various textiles such as clothes and fabric items, some folded and others crumpled, in shades of beige, brown, black, and red.
+There are multiple plastic storage crates, one gray and another light blue, filled with loose items and partially knocked over, with clothing spilling out.
+Footwear including a pair of white sneakers and sandals are visible at the edge of the pile.
+Additionally, there are cardboard boxes, one partially flattened, nearby.
+The surroundings suggest a confined indoor area, possibly a garage or storage room, with no clear background elements.
+The image portrays a cluttered scene requiring rubbish removal services, such as those provided by Flat Clearance Haringey, to clear and dispose of household waste in the London area around Haringey.
+Our operational controls for rubbish removal include strict segregation of materials, clear labelling of hazardous items and secure containment for liquids and sharp objects.
 Waste streams are separated into recyclable materials, general refuse and designated hazardous waste for lawful disposal.
 Staff are instructed to never assume an item is safe; if there is doubt about chemical or biological contamination, work stops and a specialist assessment is sought.
 All vehicles used for waste transportation are maintained, tachograph and load restraint compliant, and are fitted with appropriate spill kits and signage where required.

 To support safe flat clearing, we maintain written methods of work that are accessible to operatives.
 These include step-by-step procedures for stairway manoeuvres, balcony and lift use, and safe loading of vans and skip vehicles.
 Regular toolbox talks are conducted to reinforce safe systems, and supervisors ensure that job briefings include identification of the rubbish company service area boundaries and exclusion zones to protect the public.